 A certificate is a Subscriber certificate if it is not a CA Certificate.
 Subscriber certificates are end entity certificates as defined in RFC 5280 and issued to subjects that are not authorized to issue certificates.
-Subscriber certificates allowed to be issued under this policy are categorized as Domain Validation TLS Server Authentication certificates, or Organization Validation TLS Server Authentication certificates that simultaneously meet the criteria of more than one of these categories.
+Subscriber certificates allowed to be issued under this policy are categorized as Domain Validation TLS Server Authentication certificates, or Organization Validation TLS Server Authentication certificates.
+CAs shall not issue Subscriber Certificates that simultaneously meet the criteria of more than one of these categories.